Individual Resource Games and Resource Redistributions: Parsimonious preferences

 \subsubsection{Hardness}

-We establish a complexity lower bound for the problem of {\sf RC} in presence of parsimonious preferences. \begin{proposition} is as hard as the problem of checking sequent \emph{invalidity} in \logica. \end{proposition} \begin{proof} Consider the games in the proof of Prop.~\ref{prop:hardness-elimination-parsimonious}.
+We establish a complexity lower bound for the problem of {\sf RC} in presence of parsimonious preferences. \begin{proposition} is as hard as the problem of checking sequent \emph{non-provability} in \logica. \end{proposition} \begin{proof} Consider the games in the proof of Proposition~\ref{prop:hardness-elimination-parsimonious}.
 We can see that both for linear and affine logics we have that $\Gamma \not\vdash \delta$ iff $(\{\phi\}, \emptyset)$ can be rationally constructed in $G^{\epsilon'}$. \end{proof}